isomorphic-software/smartclient-docs/kb_topics/integratingAI.md

 *   AI must be enabled: [AI.isEnabled](../classes/AI.md#classmethod-aiisenabled)
 *   A globally-installed [DataSource](../classes/DataSource.md#class-datasource) with a primary key and [supporting AdvancedCriteria](../classes/DataSource.md#method-datasourcesupportsadvancedcriteria) must be set.
 *   The `DataSource` cannot have a composite primary key.
-*   The number of data-records must be known, and the total number of records must be less than the DBC's [aiMaxRecords](../classes/DataBoundComponent.md#attr-databoundcomponentaimaxrecords).
+*   The number of data-records must be known, and the total number of records must be less than the DBC's [aiMaxRecords](#databoundcomponentaimaxrecords).

-#### Best Practices for Integrating AI
-SmartClient handles the process of assembling the context to AI automatically.
-There are, however, places where you can add application-specific context to improve AI's understanding of your application:

-*   [DataSource.description](../classes/DataSource.md#attr-datasourcedescription) - An overview description of the data source.
-*   [DataSource.sampleData](../classes/DataSource.md#attr-datasourcesampledata) - Example records that illustrate typical values, formats, and relationships in the data source.
-*   [DataSourceField.description](../classes/DataSourceField.md#attr-datasourcefielddescription) - A description of a particular data source field.

-See the linked APIs for guidance on the type of information to include in each attribute.

-**Important:** Providing inaccurate or misleading information in these attributes can degrade AI performance and produce poor results.

 ---